 Keep cooking the butter: It will start to foam and bubble, and then the foaming will subside.
 Continue swirling the pan and you’ll see the milk solids separate out and gather at the bottom of the pan.
 Cook for another minute or two, until the milk solids start to turn golden brown and smell nutty and fragrant.

-After you brown your butter, you’ll add brown sugar and salt, cooking until a caramel sauce forms.
-To the caramel, you’ll add milk and vanilla, then let it cool before beating in confectioners’ sugar until the icing turns fluffy and thick.
+Once the sugar has dissolved, add your milk and vanilla, mixing until it forms a nice thick sauce, then let it cool before beating in confectioners’ sugar until the icing turns fluffy and thick.

 You can see that the finished icing has a golden caramel hue and flecks of brown butter: that’s a good sign!